neil-stuart/EEE-Y3-arm/README.md

 `python ./client/client.py`

 *Stepper drivers take 24V supply.
+*Arm doesn't have any feedback so it needs to be started straight up as its initial position.

 ## Real-Time Object Detection and Reactive Motor Control for Dynamic Object Interaction
 ### Overview 📌